jaherhum/picofly-autoflasher/README.md

 ## 🧩 Usage (Python Script)

-1. Connect your RP2040 device in **BOOTSEL/BOOT** mode by holding the BOOT button while plugging in the USB cable.
-2. Run the script:
+1. Run the script:

    ```bash
    python main.py
    ```

+2. Follow the on-screen instructions.

 3. The script will automatically:
-   - Detect your device.
+   - Detect your devices.
    - Download the latest firmware.
    - Flash it to the connected RP2040.